lspope/capstone/README.md

 COVID-19 has impacted the world in a multitude of ways, some of the most striking and visible effects in the United States occurred within K-12 education.

-For my capstone project, I want to explore the question "What is the public sentiment in the U.S. on K-12 learning during the COVID-19 pandemic?", Using data collected from Twitter, Natural Language Processing, and Supervised Machine Learning, I created a text classifier to predict the sentiment (positive/negative) of Tweets on this topic.
+For my capstone project, I want to explore the question "What is the public sentiment in the U.S. on K-12 learning during the COVID-19 pandemic?", Using data collected from Twitter, Natural Language Processing, and Supervised Machine Learning, I created a text classifier to predict the sentiment (Positive, Negative, or Neutral) of Tweets on this topic.

 (EDA Goals:) I performed exploratory data analysis to uncover trends by U.S. region.
 I also conducted Unsupervised Machine Learning to detect specific topics in the Positive and Negative Tweets.

-The Primary Stakeholders for my project are educational entities (school boards, superintendents, school administrators and educators) as well as companies (i.e., education technology, internet providers) and organizations (i.e., non-profits, academic researchers) seeking to support students engaged in remote learning.
+The Primary Stakeholders for my project are educational entities and personnel (school boards, superintendents, school administrators and educators) as well as companies (i.e., education technology, internet providers) and organization (i.e., non-profits, academic researchers) seeking to support students engaged in remote learning.

 # Data Description
 The data used in this project was collected from Twitter using [Tweepy](https://github.com/tweepy).
-A total of X tweets were collected, covering the dates X to Y and using the search filters X, Y, and Z.  Positive and Negative sentiment scores on the tweets were obtained with a hybrid approach of using [VADER](https://github.com/cjhutto/vaderSentiment) and [Text Blob](https://github.com/sloria/textblob) sentiment tools and human labeling.
+A total of X tweets were collected, covering the dates X to Y and using the search filters X, Y, and Z.  Positive, Negative, and Neutral sentiment scores on the Tweets were obtained with a hybrid approach of using [VADER](https://github.com/cjhutto/vaderSentiment) and [Text Blob](https://github.com/sloria/textblob) sentiment tools with some (limited) human labeling.

 # EDA Questions Explored